-Due to the Coronavirus pandemic, workshops scheduled for April 2020 have been cancelled.
-If you are booked in for a workshop in April, we will be contacting you to transfer you into another workshop later in the year.
+Due to Stage Three Restrictions in Regional Victoria and Stage Four Restrictions in Metropolitan Melbourne, workshops scheduled until Wednesday 16 September 2020 have been postponed.
+If you are booked in for a workshop during this time, we will be contacting you to transfer you into another workshop at a date later this year or in the first half of 2021.

 Feel free to contact Bec via emailor call 0457 700 070if you would like to discuss or have any questions.